Brand Names: Elocon

 What is mometasone topical (Elocon)?

-Mometasone topical may also be used for other purposes not listed in this medication guide.
+Mometasone topical may also be used for purposes not listed in this medication guide.

 What are the possible side effects of mometasone topical (Elocon)?